How To Calculate Reaction Rate Constant

 Microfluidics and High-Throughput Screening

 Microfluidics and high-throughput screening techniques are increasingly used to study chemical reactions and determine reaction rate constants.
-Microfluidic devices allow for precise control over reaction conditions and can be used to perform many experiments in parallel.
+Also, microfluidic devices allow for precise control over reaction conditions and can be used to perform many experiments in parallel.
 High-throughput screening techniques allow for the rapid evaluation of many different catalysts or reaction conditions.

 Tips and Expert Advice